 - Bilateral striopallidodentate calcinosis

 neurodegenerative disorder characterized by calcium deposits in the basal ganglia, a part of the brain that helps start and control movement.
 The first symptoms often include clumsiness, fatigue, unsteady walking (gait), slow or slurred speech, difficulty swallowing (dysphagia) and dementia.
-Seizures of various types frequently occur.
-Symptoms typically start in an individual's 20's to 40's but may begin at any age.The neuropsychiatric symptoms and movement disorders worsen over time.
-Mutations in the SLC20A2 and PDGFRB genes have been found to cause FIBGC, and this condition is inherited in an autosomal dominant manner.Familial idiopathic basal ganglia calcification (FIBGC) is a
+Migraines and seizures frequently occur.
+Symptoms typically start in an individual's 30's to 40's but may begin at any age.The neuropsychiatric symptoms and movement disorders worsen over time.
+Mutations in the SLC20A2, PDGFRB, and PDGFB genes have been found to cause PFBC.
+This condition is inherited in an autosomal dominant manner.Primary familial brain calcification (PFBC) is a

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.